-Vitrase is indicated as an adjuvant to increase the absorption and dispersion of other injected drugs; for hypodermoclysis; and as an adjunct in subcutaneous urography for improving resorption of radiopaque agents.
+Vitrase is indicated as an adjuvant (a) in subcutaneous fluid administration for achieving hydration, (b) to increase the dispersion and absorption of the other injected drugs and (c) in subcutaneous urography for improving resorption of radiopaque agents.

 Vitrase is available in 200 USP Units/mL vials in sterile solution.

-The most frequently reported adverse experiences have been local injection site reactions.
-Hyaluronidase has been reported to enhance the adverse events associated with co-administered drugs products.
-Allergic reactions (urticaria, angiodema) have been reported in less than 0.1% of patients receiving hyaluronidase.
-Anaphylactic-like reactions following retrobulbar block or intravenous injections have occurred, rarely.
+The most frequently reported adverse reactions have been local injection site reactions.
+Hyaluronidase has been reported to enhance the adverse reactions associated with co-administered drug products.
+Edema has been reported most frequently in association with hypodermoclysis.
+Allergic and anaphylactic-like reactions have been reported, rarely.

-Please click here (48.7 KB, PDF) to view the Vitrase full Prescribing Information.
+Please click here to view the Vitrase full Prescribing Information.